Maryland Bass Fishing

 You are sure to find bass in all types of water across the state of Maryland.
 Private and public ponds, rivers, small lakes, state park lagoons may contain bass.
-However, the most consistent stringers of bass continue to come from major lakes like Deep Creek Lake, Liberty Reservoir, Little Seneca Lake, Loch Raven Reservoir, Prettyboy Reservoir, Rocky Gorge Reservoir, St. Mary's Lake, Triadelphia Reservoir and Youghiogheny River Lake.
+However, the most consistent stringers of bass continue to come from major lakes like Deep Creek Lake, Jennings Randolph Lake, Liberty Lake, Little Seneca Lake, Loch Raven Reservoir, Prettyboy Reservoir, Rocky Gorge Reservoir, St. Mary's Lake, Triadelphia Reservoir and Youghiogheny River Reservoir.

 World record: 22 lbs 4 oz

 MD State Record: 8 lbs 4 oz

 By clicking on the images and links above, you will be taken to a page offering more information about the selected species.

 Chris Baker, 15 years old with a 7.5 lb largemouth bass from a farm pond.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in Maryland.
 Understanding the primary seasonal movements of smallmouth bass and largemouth bass is key to locating them on local lakes in the Old Line State.